-Visiting wineries in Rioja Alta takes us to the westernmost part of ‘DOCa Rioja’ with numerous significant towns.
-Subject to the Atlantic climate and on a wide variety of soils ranging from clay-limestone, clay-ferrous and alluvial, they bring with them great stories full of emotions, which over time have allowed them to become one of the main wine tourism references in the world.
-Among many other riches, this area is home to the largest concentration of hundred-year-old wineries in Europe; the language route with the monasteries of Yuso and Suso (located in the town of San Millán de la Cogolla and a World Heritage Site), plus one of the most special stages on the Camino de Santiago.
+Visiting wineries in Rioja Alta takes us to the westernmost part of the DOCa Rioja to which belong numerous localities that, under the influence of the Atlantic climate and on a wide variety of soils ranging from clay-limestone, clay-ferrous and alluvial, drag behind them great stories full of emotions and feelings that over time have allowed them to become one of the main wine tourism references worldwide, Among many other riches, it is home to the largest concentration of hundred-year-old wineries in Europe, the language route with the monasteries of Yuso and Suso, located in the town of San Millán de la Cogolla and a World Heritage Site, and one of the most special stages of the Pilgrim’s Way to Santiago de Compostela.